EU summit: 'New proposals' seek way round Dutch roadblock to recovery plan | DW | 18.07.2020

 Macron said he was "confident but cautious", adding that it's a "moment of truth and ambition for Europe."

-Friday's marathon talks saw European Council President Charles Michel working individually with Rutte and Hungary's Viktor Orban, to bridge differences.
+Friday's marathon talks saw Michel working individually with Rutte and Hungary's Viktor Orban, to bridge differences.

-Michel came up with a compromise plan that proposed an emergency halt on cash distributions but Rutte responded with a rival plan which would still allow one country to veto.

 dv,mm/kp